 “Whether he (Belafonte) was exaggerating or not, that was a great lesson for me, because what Dr King was saying was: “don’t respond to caricature” the left, the right, the progressives, the reactionary.
 Don’t take people on rumour.
 Find the light in them, because that will further your cause.”

-For more ideas you might like to follow these links to our collection of inspirational leadership stories.
+For more ideas you might like to follow the links under ‘Further Reading’ to explore our collection of inspirational leadership stories.
 Each of these articles contains fascinating examples of leadership in action.
-Plus some words from us to help you on your way!
+Plus some insight from us to help you on your way!